MichaelDAlbrow/Dazzle/README.md

 A python package for over-sampled image construction, difference-imaging, transient detection, and difference-image PSF photometry for the Nancy Grace Roman Space Telescope.

+The algorithms are described in the accompanying paper.

 # Usage